 Selecting an asset on the Assets page will display the Asset Detail panel.
 From the Asset Detail panel, you can view additional asset details as well as begin coordinating a service event.
 To begin a service event, click CREATE SERVICE EVENT at the lower left of the Asset Detail panel.
 If the unit has draft events, a popup will be displayed and allow you to select and continue editing the draft or create a new event.
-There is also an icon in the upper right that will take you to the Depot/Customer page in Case for the selected asset if you have permission to that portal.
+There is also an icon in the upper right that will take you to the Depot/Customer page in Case for the selected asset if you have permission to access that portal.

 If you click SEE MORE, the following additional information will be displayed: